 Police charge Somerset man with Jenner Township burglary

 Apr.
-13—BOSWELL — A Somerset man was jailed Monday, accused of burglarizing a Jenner Township home and running away half dressed, authorities said.
+13—BOSWELL, Pa. — A Somerset man was jailed Monday, accused of burglarizing a Jenner Township home and running away half-dressed, authorities said.

 State police in Somerset charged Michael Wesley Brendle, 39, of the 200 block of Schoolhouse Road, with burglary, criminal trespass, harassment and disorderly conduct.